Skip to content

 • javaBean — call a Spring bean implementing connector logic (SDKs, DB drivers, etc.)

-• httpServer — inbound HTTP/webhook triggers
+• webhook — inbound HTTP/webhook triggers

 • polling — periodic polling of external systems